agile-learning-institute/mentorHub/README.md

 # institute Projects

-the institute prefix is used for services that are designed, built, and run by our members to support the operations of the institute.
+the institute- prefix is used for services that are designed, built, and run by our members to support the operations of the institute.
 See [here](https://github.com/orgs/agile-learning-institute/repositories?q=institute&type=all) for a list of active repositories.

 ## Design Specifications